chetandabli/upwear/README.md

     -User have to create account before login
     -User can see profile page for account details and order history

-# Glimpse and Screenshots of my cloned website:
+# Glimpse and Screenshots of this project website:

 ## A. Homepage